aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 ]
 ```

-More information can be gathered from the transaction that generated the event.
-To do so, query: `https://{rest_server_api}/transactions/by_version/{version}`, where `{version}` is the same value as the `{version}` in the event query.
+Gather more information from the transaction that generated the event by querying `https://{rest_server_api}/transactions/by_version/{version}` where `{version}` is the same value as the `{version}` in the event query.

 :::tip

-When tracking full movement of coins, normally events are sufficient. `0x1::aptos_coin::AptosCoin`, however, requires considering `gas_used` for each transaction sent from the given account.
-To reduce unnecessary overheads, extracting gas fees due to transactions does not emit an event.
-All transactions for an account can be retrieved from this API: `https://{rest_server_api}/accounts/{address}/transactions`.
+When tracking full movement of coins, normally events are sufficient. `0x1::aptos_coin::AptosCoin`, however, requires considering `gas_used` for each transaction sent from the given account since it represents gas in Aptos.
+To reduce unnecessary overhead, extracting gas fees due to transactions does not emit an event.
+All transactions for an account can be retrieved from this API: `https://{rest_server_api}/accounts/{address}/transactions`

 :::